The Cartesian method and Fermat's Last Theorem: Mathematical structure of Fermat's Last Theorem

-Let us graph the geometric representation of the equation $c(n)=\sqrt[n]{a^n+b^n}$ in a Pythagorean way, as a triangle.
-In the first quadrant of the $(x, y)$ Cartesian plane we draw an $ABC$ triangle, which has one side of length $a$, and another of length $b$.
+Let us draw the geometric representation of the equation $c(n)=\sqrt[n]{a^n+b^n}$ in a Pythagorean way, that is, like a triangle.
+In the first quadrant of the Cartesian plane, we draw $\Delta ABC$ with one side of length $a$ and another of length $b$.
 The third side is set to a length of $c=\sqrt[n]{a^n+b^n}$.
-The side $a$ is drawn from point $(0,0)$ to $(a, 0)$, and side $b$ has one end fixed at $(a, 0) $.
+Side $a$ extends from point $(0,0)$ to $(a, 0)$, while side $b$ has one end fixed at $(a,0) $.

-Let vertex $C$ be able to freely rotate according to the circle drawn by side $b$ from point $(a,0)$.
+Let vertex $C$ be able to freely rotate according to the circle drawn by the side~$b$ from point $(a,0)$.
 Notice that the location of vertex $C$ depends on the value of $n$.

-Since $b\leq a<c $, then vertex $C$ of $ \Delta ABC$ cannot touch the circle drawn by side $a$ from $(0,0)$.
-As $n$ rises in value, the vertex $C$ approaches this circular area.
-If $n$ goes down in value, vertex $C$ rotates to the right approaching the $x$ axis when $n\rightarrow 1$.
-These and other details are illustrated in Figure \ref{fig:Fig2}.
+Because $b\leq a<c $, the vertex $C$ of $ \Delta ABC$ cannot come into contact with the circle drawn by the side~$a$ from $(0,0)$.
+As~$n$ rises in value, vertex~$C$ approaches this circular area.
+If the value of~$n$ decreases, that is, $n\rightarrow 1$, then vertex~$C$ rotates to the right, approaching the $x$-axis.
+Following is an illustration of these details.